-For those cast, the first rehearsal will be this Saturday, October 24th from 3-6pm at the Courcelle Building for the first read through.
-In the meantime, please confirm the acceptance (or decline) of your role, ASAP by emailing our Stage Manager, Barb Lassen at email@example.com.
+For those cast, the first rehearsal will be held this Sunday, January 17th from 1:30-4:30pm (please note the time change!) at the Courcelle Building for the first read through.
+In the meantime, please confirm the acceptance (or decline) of your role, ASAP by emailing our Stage Manager, Barb Lassen at firstname.lastname@example.org.

 Again, many thanks and I am proud to be part of an organization dedicated to bringing affordable youth theatre to its community and making it accessible to youth wishing to enjoy the involvement of theatre arts, either through acting, technical supporting or as audience members.